seanbreckenridge/currently_listening/README.md

 `/clear-listening` which clears the current song from memory (in other words, I finished listening to the song)

-Whenever either of those are hit with a `POST` request, it broadcasts to any currently connected websockets.
+Whenever either of those are hit with a `POST` request, it broadcasts to any currently connected websockets on `/ws`

-`currently_listening_py` includes a `print` command which sends the `currently-playing` message to the server:
+`currently_listening_py` includes a `print` command which sends the `currently-playing` message to websocket:

 `$ python3 -m currently_listening_py print --server-url 'wss://sean.fish/currently_listening/ws' | jq`